Okay, as here we here we are, folks, having more fun than a human being should be allowed to have.

 They don't care about actual facts.

-He was found guilty of uh ballot fraud.
+He was found guilty of ballot fraud.

 Let me give you a little hint.

-One of the most effective ways of dealing, not just with people like that, but really anybody, is never answer their question.
+Next time you find yourself talking to one of these skeptics and people who have adopted skepticism as a legitimate intellectual position to take, one of the most effective ways of dealing, not just with people like that, but really anybody, is never answer their question.

 Always respond with a question which keeps them or puts them on the defensive.

-Never even if the answer is a slam dunk, even if they ask you a question, there's a hanging curveball that you could knock out of the park.
+Never, even if the answer is a slam dunk, even if they ask you a question that's a hanging curveball that you could knock out of the park, return it with another question questioning them, questioning their honesty, questioning their intelligence, questioning, because that's what they're doing with their skepticism.

 It's amazing.

-And it's it's a is it's hard to do because most people think that the honorable and could do somebody ask you a question, answer it.
+And it's hard to do because most people think that the honorable thing can do.

-Uh but and it is in most cases, but it's fun.
+And it is in most cases, but it's fun.

 Just never answer questions.